Q&As for students

-Ipsos MORI will contact all eligible students by email, telephone or post.
+Ipsos MORI will contact all eligible students by email or telephone.

-We will initially attempt to contact you by email, and if we have no response, we will then contact you by post or by telephone.
+We will initially attempt to contact you by email, and if we have no response, we will then contact you by telephone.
 The survey is linked to a live database of eligible students, which is updated on a regular basis so that students who have already completed the NSS will not receive further invitations.
-If you have completed the survey yet still receive an invitation or a reminder, this may be because we could not match the details you supplied to the ones supplied by your institution, or because there was some overlap between when you sent your response (for example by post) and when we re-contacted you.
+If you have completed the survey but still receive an invitation or a reminder, it may be due to our inability to match the details you supplied, to the ones supplied by your university/college.
+There may also be some overlap between when you sent your response and when we re-contacted you.

 - Where did you get my contact details, and how are they stored?

-Students' contact details have been supplied to Ipsos MORI by their university/college under HEFCE's authority on behalf of the other funders.
-Ipsos MORI have been commissioned to conduct the NSS and will use students' details for the purpose of the NSS only.
-All students' details will be removed from Ipsos MORI's computer systems when the project has been completed in May.
+Your contact details have been supplied to Ipsos MORI by your university/college under the OfS's authority on behalf of the other funders.
+Ipsos MORI have been commissioned to conduct the NSS and will only use students' details strictly for the purpose of this survey.
+All students' details will be removed from Ipsos MORI's systems when the project has been completed in Summer 2020.

 - Why am I being asked to take part in the NSS when I am not a final year student?

 There are a few exceptions in which some students who may not be in their final year are eligible to complete the NSS.
-Therefore, if you have been contacted by Ipsos MORI to take part in the survey, you are eligible and we would like to receive your response.
+Therefore, if you have been contacted by Ipsos MORI to take part in the survey, you are eligible and your feedback is valued.

 - I completed the survey last year.
 Why am I being asked to complete it again?

-If you have been contacted by Ipsos MORI to complete the survey this year, you are eligible and we would like you to complete the survey.
+If you have been contacted by Ipsos MORI to complete the survey this year, you are eligible and your feedback is valued.
 All students contacted this year are deemed eligible regardless of their situation in the previous year.
 You may have been surveyed last year in error, or you may have been surveyed about another course.
-Please click here to enter the survey.

 - I have tried to complete the survey online but it does not recognise me as eligible.

 If you cannot access the survey, we would advise that you check the validation information that you have entered.
-Please also check that you are eligible to complete the survey, by using the eligibility criteria here, or by using the eligibility checking function here.
-You can also contact us at email@example.com.
+Please also check that you are eligible to complete the survey, by using the eligibility criteria in our Q&As here, or by using the eligibility checking function here.
+You can also contact us at: email@example.com.